thurasw/airwave/README.md

 3. On a real note, it's very self-explanatory.
 Very user-friendly.
 Just try not to mess up the file format of the config.

-4. When editing the save directory in config, you have to use double slashes.
-For example, to point to the desktop, you would have to do
-(C:\\Users\\username\\Desktop) instead of just one backslash.
-And don't forget quotes.
-Speaking of which, default means the desktop.

 To-do:\
 Show percentage of file being uploaded\
 Authenticate user before accepting uploads\